lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1KWG8cXKi86yj45POchTLWRe69uK1am9f)

 - **OneTimeCommand** is used for commands that will be executed only once.
 For example, we only need to transfer data to the static vertex buffer once.
-The user can specify which device queue to use.
 - **PerFrameCommand** is used for commands that will be executed every frame.
 This is used for onscreen rendering, and it handles the synchronization internally, so that the user won't need to use semaphores and fences directly.